The safety questionnaire directed to residents can be used in planning local crime prevention work.

 The questionnaire can be carried out as an open web-based questionnaire or it can be sent by mail.
 The questionnaire can be directed to all citizens or to a certain sample.
 All communities have the possibility to use the questionnaire draft made by the Council.
 The Council does not collect payment for the use of the questionnaire.
 The questionnaire draft is available in Finnish and Swedish, but it can be translated into other languages as well.

 An open web-based safety questionnaire is rather easy and affordable to execute.
-The questionnaire is carried out by using the Webropol system.
+The questionnaire can be carried out by using the Webropol system.
 Most effort is required in getting the work started (e.g. spreading information about the questionnaire locally) and analyzing the results.
 A mail questionnaire directed to a sample might give more trustworthy results in how experiences and views of crime and safety issues are divided among the population, but it requires a sufficiently large sample and answer percent.

 For more information, please contact Senior Planning Officer Markus Alanko of the Secretariat of the Council for Crime Prevention.